lincent/slblog/neural_net_basics/neural-network.md

 A calculus concept called Chain Rule is used as part of the back propagation to calculate the gradient of the error function with respect to each layers inputs, weights and biases.

-Back Propagation is complex so to learn more about it and how it works the following 3 blue 1 brown youtube video explains it [here](https://youtu.be/Ilg3gGewQ5U?si=dmYToojzrnuk_rpt).
+Back Propagation is complex so to learn more about it and how it works the fantastic youtube channel 3 blue 1 brown [explains it here](https://youtu.be/Ilg3gGewQ5U?si=dmYToojzrnuk_rpt).

+### Where next
+This ends my brief blog detailing some of the core concepts of Neural Networks and how they work and learn.
+Hopefully now you've got an idea of the architecture and mathematics behind the neural network which inspires you to go away and learn more about it in more depth.